 6. Perfect your patio

-From creating a DIY art project with the kiddos to curling up with a good book, it's safe to say a patio is one of the most frequented areas in any backyard.
-If you want to give yours a stylish edge this summer, consider adding some pretty tiles, as seen on Jenna Sue Design's site.
-While traditional tiles are ideal, peel-and-stick floor decals will deliver, too.
+From creating a DIY art project with the kiddos to curling up with a good book, it's safe to say that making the most of patio ideas is a must in any backyard.
+If you want to give yours a stylish edge this summer, consider adding some pretty tiles, as seen on Jenna Sue Design's site. (opens in new tab) While traditional tiles are ideal, peel-and-stick floor decals will deliver, too.
 The result?
 An outdoor space that will look good this summer — and beyond!

 7. Add a swing